William McKinnon (police officer): Life in the Northern Territory

-McKinnon was accepted into the Northern Territory Police Force, commencing duty on 31 August 1931 in Alice Springs (Mparntwe) hich then had a population of about 200 'Europeans'.
+McKinnon was accepted into the Northern Territory Police Force, commencing duty on 31 August 1931 in Alice Springs (Mparntwe) which then had a population of about 200 'Europeans'.
 For the next three years, based from there, McKinnon worked on the South West Camel Patrol, which covered most of central Australia.
 He would later comment, "I was not even aware that camel-teams existed in Australia, and I had never camped out in my life".
 On these patrols, he would travel with one or two Aboriginal trackers and six to eight camels for trips of three or four months at a time travelling over 3000 km on an average trip.
 One tracker he travelled with regularly was known as Dingo Mick and it was he who taught McKinnon how to cook damper and, more generally cook while on patrol.

 During these trips, McKinnon would frequently take photographs of people and places that he saw, including self portraits, which he sent to Brisbane newspapers for publication.
 The Queenslander published some of these as a full-page spread.

 On 21 February 1932, on one of these trips, McKinnon was recorded as being the first man (likely, the first European man) to climb to the highest point of Kata Tjuta when he was travelling alongside Hedley Herbert Finlayson.
 At the top, he built a cairn.